 Improving Power Efficiency

 DP 2.0 also supports VESA’s new Panel Replay capability, which is designed to optimize the power envelope and thermal performance of smaller end devices, such as all-in-one PCs and laptops, with higher resolution displays.
 Similar to the Panel Self Refresh capability in Embedded DisplayPort (eDP), Panel Replay incorporates a partial update feature that enables the system video processor, or GPU, to update only the portion of the display that has changed since the video frame update, thus saving system power.
 Advantages include the ability to recharge a device more quickly while at the same time using it.

-Update 15/1/21: The first products incorporating DP 2.0 are projected to appear on the market by late 2020 but this obviously didn’t happen.
+Update 15/1/21: The first products incorporating DP 2.0 were originally projected to appear on the market by late 2020 but this obviously didn’t happen.
 We have a short updated courtesy of the Verge.

 “Monitors supporting DisplayPort 2.0 are currently in development, but none have been released to market yet,” explains a VESA spokesperson in a statement to The Verge.
 “DisplayPort 2.0 is working now in new system chips that should appear in products later in 2021.”

 The delay is due to the ongoing coronavirus pandemic apparently with the Verge reporting that hardware developers and engineers typically convene together a few times a year at a Plugtest event.
 These events are where multiple companies test systems and work out interoperability issues.
 “In 2020 VESA had no PlugTests, which has slowed the deployment of DisplayPort 2.0,” explains a VESA spokesperson.
 “VESA is now planning our next PlugTest for this Spring in Taiwan, so we expect to get this process rolling again.”